What to do if you or a loved one was injured in a rear-end collision in Atlanta?

 How long do I have to file a rear-end collision injury claim?

 For most auto accidents in Georgia, the deadline for filing an injury claim — known as the “statute of limitations” — is 2 years from the date of the accident.
 That said, there are some exceptions that can shorten this deadline such as if you’re involved in a collision with a government vehicle or if a teen driver is involved.
-It’s vital you contact our Atlanta injury attorneys as soon as possible so that we have more time to build a strong case on your behalf.
+It’s vital you contact our Atlanta rear end collision lawyers as soon as possible so that we have more time to build a strong case on your behalf.

 What should I do after a rear-end collision?